 Performance testing intends to trespass the boundaries of standard testing and aims to verify the application response time and throughput under various load conditions.
-Usually, we can group these tests in four categories.
+Usually, we can group these tests into four categories.

 Stress testing aims to test the application beyond the expected maximum load.
 With it, we can determine the threshold limit of the system and also document the behavior when it goes past the limit.

-Another name that we call soak testing with is the endurance testing.
-It proposes putting the application continuously under the high-load conditions and suggests to monitor parameters like CPU and memory utilization.
+Another name that we call soak testing is endurance testing.
+It proposes putting the application continuously under high-load conditions and suggests monitoring parameters like CPU and memory utilization.

 Spike testing goes by its name and proposes to measure the application performance when there is a sudden increase in the volume of users accessing it.
 Its purpose is to check if the application would handle the sudden spike.

-Security testing is crucial for all type of web applications.
+Security testing is crucial for all types of web applications.
 It makes sure the application won’t allow unauthorized access to any of its resources that could break the site itself.
 And more importantly, it ensures that the sensitive information is safe and won’t cause any social or financial damage to its users.
-Here, we are sharing some of the best security testing techniques which a tester can apply to uncover the security issues.
+Here, we are sharing some of the best security testing techniques that a tester can apply to uncover security issues.

-It’s an act of exploiting a bug, design flaw or a misconfiguration in the web application to gain direct access to the reserved resources.
+It’s an act of exploiting a bug, design flaw, or misconfiguration in the web application to gain direct access to the reserved resources.

-It is a technique which proposes to gain unauthorized access to data within an application.
-Such data leaks take place on servers or launched via networks.
+It is a technique that proposes to gain unauthorized access to data within an application.
+Such data leaks take place on servers or are launched via networks.